ocaml-multicore/multicoretests/README.md

 the result from `List.mem_assoc`.
 Similarly `precond` expresses a pre-condition.

-The module is phrased as a functor `STM.Make` and the resulting module contains functions
+The module is phrased as functors:
- - `agree_test` to test whether the model agrees with the `sut` across a sequential run of an arbitrary command sequence and
+ - the functor `STM_sequential.Make` produces a module with a function `agree_test` to test whether the model agrees with the `sut` across a sequential run of an arbitrary command sequence and
- - `agree_test_par` which tests in parallel by `spawn`ing two domains with `Domain` similarly to `Lin` and searches for a sequential interleaving over the model.
+ - the functor `STM_domain.Make` produces a module with a function `agree_test_par` which tests in parallel by `spawn`ing two domains with `Domain` similarly to `Lin` and searches for a sequential interleaving over the model.

 When running the above with the command `dune exec doc/example/stm_tests.exe` one may obtain the following output:
 ```
-Messages for test parallel Hashtbl test:
+Messages for test Hashtbl test parallel:

   Results incompatible with linearized model